 Kulle: I am many things, Templar, but I am no liar.
 With all the secrets I have learned over the centuries, the truth is far more entertaining.

-Uldyssian ul-Diomed, son of Diomedes, is the main character of the Sin War trilogy written by Richard A. Knaak.
+The son of Diomedes, Uldyssian is the main character of the Sin War trilogy written by Richard A. Knaak.
 Though only a simple farmer, Uldyssian would become the first of the Nephalem-descended humans to manifest his immense powers.

 A warrior who served in the Mad King Leoric's campaign against the neighboring nation of Westmarch, when this man returned from service he found his beloved homeland cursed and set out to vanquish the source of the impending demonic invasion.
 In the end the Warrior was able to defeat Diablo, but his fatal error was his decision to try and forever seal him away within his own body by plunging the soulstone into his head.
 His name is later revealed in Diablo III to be Aidan and is also revealed to have actually been King Leoric's eldest son.